Alavelli-Bhanu-Prasad/Skill_Nexis_WEEK-2/README.md

 The program demonstrates how to use file handling in Python to perform basic data operations without using a database.

 Features
-Add new student records
+1.Add new student records
-Search student by roll number
+2.Search student by roll number
-Delete student records
+3.Delete student records
-Display all students
+4.Display all students
-Persistent storage using CSV file
+5.Persistent storage using CSV file
-File Handling
+6.File Handling

 The program uses a file named students.csv.
 If the file does not exist, it is created automatically with headers: